vue-spark/vue-router-plugin-system/README.md

 #### `router: Router`

-Vue Router instance, can be used to:
+Vue Router instance, which can be used to:

 - Add route guards
 - Access current route information